 Computational implementation – J. Brendan Ritchie and Gualtiero Piccinini

-Computation and levels in cognitive and neural science – Lotom Elber-Dorozko and Oron Shagrir
+Computation and levels in cognitive and neural science – Lotem Elber-Dorozko and Oron Shagrir

 Reductive explanation between psychology and neuroscience – Daniel A. Weiskopf

-Helmholtz’s vision: Underdetermination, behavior and the brain – Clark Glymour and Reuben Sanchez-Romero
+Helmholtz’s vision: Underdetermination, behavior and the brain – Clark Glymour and Ruben Sanchez-Romero

 The nature and function of content in computational models – Frances Egan